-Control measure - Arrangements in place to deal with 'firefighter emergencies'
+Control measure - Arrangements to deal with firefighter emergencies

-The rescue and recovery of firefighters is a challenging situation.
+The rescue and recovery of firefighters is challenging.
 Difficult decisions may need to be made.
 The situation calls for clear judgement, often while struggling to keep emotions under control.

 If the incident commander and other commanders fail to maintain control, it may lead to an outcome with serious health and safety consequences.
 Crews are likely to place themselves at considerable risk to rescue or recover colleagues.